 Important note: the purpose of the content is not to explain how you will organize your analysis.
-It doesn’t really matter to me if you’re going to use spreadsheets, slides or even Notepad.
+It doesn’t really matter if you’re going to use spreadsheets, slides or even Notepad.

-The important thing for me is that you read this content and leave here knowing exactly what to analyze, how to analyze it and that your reports really take your strategy to the next level.
+The important thing is that you read this content and leave here knowing exactly what to analyze, how to analyze it and that your SEO reports really take your strategy to the next level.

 If traffic as a raw number can be a vanity metric, doing a thorough analysis of your traffic is far from an unimportant step.